dennisXZX/web-developer-notes/README.md

 Luckily, you can use [Modernizr](https://modernizr.com/) library to do feature detection easily.

 #### Explain Ajax in as much detail as possible.

+Simply put, AJAX is the use of JavaScript to send and receive using HTTP without refreshing a web page.
+It is used to make the browsing experience smoother by dynamically updating the content on a web page.

+The process of execution of AJAX looks something like the following:

+1. A user interaction in a browser triggers an event, such as a button click.

+2. An XMLHttpRequest object is created by Javascript and sent to a web server.

+3. The server sends back a response after processing the request from the browser.

+4. The response is handled by Javascript in the browser to perform appropriate actions.

 #### What are the advantages and disadvantages of using Ajax?
 #### Explain Cross-Origin Resource Sharing (CORS)

 CORS is a mechanism that allows you to work around the same-orign policy implemented by browsers.
 By enabling CORS on your server, you sepcify what other servers can have access to your resources.
-Therefore, your server would respond to requests with a Access-Control-Allow-Origin header to let the browser know if the requested resource is accessible to those origins.
+Therefore, your server would respond to requests with an Access-Control-Allow-Origin header to let the browser know if the requested resource is accessible to those origins.

 #### Explain how JSONP works

 JSONP stands for JSON with Padding, yet another poorly named term in the programming field.
-It is a technique to address the same domain policy implemented in the browser land, which relies on <script> tags to bypass the restriction.
+It is a technique to address the same domain policy implemented in the browser land, which relies on `<script>` tags to bypass the restriction.

-Say inn a JSONP enabled server, you send a request http://www.example.net/sample.aspx?callback=mycallback to it, it then will return a result wrapped in the callback function you specified.
+Say in a JSONP enabled server, you send a request http://www.example.net/sample.aspx?callback=mycallback to it, it will then return a result wrapped in the callback function you specified.

 ```
 mycallback({ foo: "happy coder" });